 Being a locum can lead to feelings of isolation, so it is important that you remain connected in with others to maintain professionalism and for general wellbeing.
-The LMC offers the GP Support Scheme a confidential and independent counselling and mentor scheme for all GPs working in the area across the 5 LMCs.
+The LMC offers the Support and Development Service, a confidential and independent counselling and mentor scheme for all GPs working in the area across the 5 LMCs.
 Alongside isolation you may struggle with work-related or personal stress which can lead to GPs experiencing problems such as burn-out or general unhappiness.

-For more information visit our GP Support scheme page or contact Mariah Mulberry at the office 01772 863806.
+For more information visit our Support and Development page or contact Toni Parker at the office 01772 863806.

 To find ways to improve your mental health and wellbeing you can visit our wellbeing page.